I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 If you’re able to donate, please visit our website and click on the “Donate” button.
 We appreciate your support!

-St. John’s Church is hosting a special event in the near future and we’re requesting donations from our parishioners and community to help raise funds.
+St. John’s Church is hosting a special event in the near future to help raise funds from donors and we’re reaching out to our parishioners and community.
 We would be very grateful if you could contribute to our cause.

 Any donation, no matter how small, would be greatly appreciated!
 If you can make a contribution, please visit our website and click the Donate Here button.
 Thank you in advance for your generosity!

 You’re in good spirits, I hope.
 My name is YOUR_NAME and I’m the pastor of St. John’s Church.
-We’re a church in the heart of downtown requesting donations to raise money for a special event.
+We’re a group of church members in the heart of downtown requesting donations to raise money for a special event.